JasonAsmk/clarity-plugin-x/README.md

 # capacitor-clarity-x

-Fork of the Microsoft Clarity plugin for android.
-Now implements iOS integration.
+A Capacitor plugin for Microsoft's Clarity.
+Should support Android and iOS.

 ## Install